Mich-FI/doomscroll_break_skyrim/README.md

 # Doomscroll Skyrim Edition

-## ATTENTION!!
-THIS PROJECT IS NOT MADE BY ME BUT BY reinesana ON GITHUB, I JUST MADE CHANGES FOR IT TO WORK ON WINDOWS 11
+##THIS PROJECT IS NOT MADE BY ME BUT BY reinesana ON GITHUB, I JUST MADE CHANGES FOR IT TO WORK ON WINDOWS 11

 **A CV productivity tool that plays Skyrim Skeleton mode whenever you doomscroll or lose focus.**